Giving Tuesday

 Thank you for your support!

-• Looking for a way forward lately?
+Looking for a way forward lately?
 Lost Sierra Food Project is a great investment of time and money!

 Stephanie Sprague-Bundenthal

-• We want everyone to experience how delicous local food is and to enjoy the farm educational programs which benefit our community and home ecosystem.
+We want everyone to experience how delicous local food is and to enjoy the farm educational programs which benefit our community and home ecosystem.

 Trinity Stirling and Andrew Murphy, LSFP Monthly Donors

 We grow fruit, veggies, herbs and flowers and offer weekly farmstands and u-pick opportunities June through October.
 Rugged Roots Farm is located in Quincy, CA, in a beautiful valley on the banks of Spanish Creek.
-We use regenerative agricultural practices including cover-cropping, pollinator hedgrows, composting and mulch, and have several no-till zones to build soil health and reduce emissions.
+We use ecological agricultural practices including cover-cropping, pollinator hedgerows, composting and mulch, and have several no-till zones to build soil health and reduce emissions.
 Rugged Roots is a “learning farm” for education, workshops and workforce training programs.